 Experiential Development

-In addition to strong academic performance, pre-dental students need to actively pursue opportunities throughout their undergraduate years that help them gain knowledge about the healthcare field and their intended profession.
-A wide range of skills and competencies should be developed through involvement in:
+In addition to strong academic performance, pre-dental students need to actively pursue experiences throughout college that help them gain in-depth knowledge about dentistry, the healthcare field, and their intended profession.
+A wide range of skills and competencies should be developed through:

 • research outside of the curriculum